 With Kids: There are many kids-oriented and/or kids-friendly expos and fairs taking place in Italy.

 One of them is the Children and Family Fair – a two-day extravaganza in Vicenza.
 It is like the best day out a child can have.
 Another large expo completely designed for kids and their parents is Serido which is held near Italy’s largest lake – Lago di Garda.
 In Bologna, don’t miss the large annual fair dedicated to children’s books.

 6. Visit an Aquarium

-There are some lovely aquariums all over Italy which are a great escape plan on a rainy day.
-There is something quite nice and comforting looking at water and being close to water without actually getting wet.
+There are some amazing aquariums in Italy.
+They are a great escape plan on a rainy day.
+There is something quite nice and comforting to look at water and to be close to water without actually getting wet.

-Here are a few more Italian aquariums to keep in mind if it rains during your visit to Italy:
+Here are a few other aquariums to keep in mind if it rains during your visit to Italy:

-- Aquarium of Cattolica (Emilia-Romagna) – the largest aquarium on the Adriatic Sea, and
+- Aquarium of Cattolica (Emilia-Romagna) – this is the largest aquarium on the Adriatic Sea.

 Don’t miss Italy’s oldest aquarium – the Zoological Station Anton Dohrn in Naples (Campania).
 It was created in 1872.

-With Kids: Going to an aquarium on a rainy day in Italy is an activity which children will love.
+With Kids: Visiting an aquarium on a rainy day in Italy is an activity which children will love!